nour3467/First-ChatBot-Using-Rasa/README.md

 A simple Rasa 3.0 assistant that plays rock, paper scissors.
-Code from the Rasa 3.0 launch event livecoding.
-You can view the livecoding video here:

 To run: